Module Specifications

 How to navigate the specifications?

 The “Module Specifications” section uses tags to dynamically render content based on the selected attributes, such as the IaC language, module classification, category, severity and more.
-The tags are defined in hidden header of each specification page.
+The tags are defined in header of each specification page.

 To make it easier for module owners and contributors to navigate the documentation, the specifications are grouped to distinct pages by the IaC language (Bicep | Terraform) and module classification ( resource | pattern | utility).
 The specifications on each page are further ordered by the category (e.g., Composition, CodeStyle, Testing, etc.), severity of the requirements (MUST | SHOULD | MAY) and at what stage of the module’s lifecycle the specification is typically applicable (Initial | BAU | EOL).

-To find what you need, simply decide which IaC language you’d like develop in, and what classification your module falls under.
-Then, navigate to the respective page to find the specifications that are relevant to you.
+To find what you need, simply decide which IaC language you’d like develop in and what classification your module falls under, then navigate to the respective page to find the specifications that are relevant to you.

 Specification Tags